laurentyhuel/AlbumExplorer/README.md

     - JUnit5 for unit tests
     - Mockk for mocking
     - Turbine for Flow test

 ## Others versions:

 There's some others versions of this application :
- - Flow from data layer to presentation layer, [branch](https://github.com/laurentyhuel/test_lbc/tree/main).
+ - ViewModels (MVVM) transform Flow to LiveData for UI layer, [branch](https://github.com/laurentyhuel/AlbumExplorer/tree/flow-livedata).